CyberSource/cybersource-plugins-commercetools/docs/Tokenization.md

 Merchant Centre → Customers → Customer list → Select a Customer → Custom Fields

-# Tokenization with Flex Microform
+# Tokenization with Microform

 ## Tokenize a card

-1. Tokenize Credit Card details using Cybersource Flex Microform v2
+1. Tokenize Credit Card details using Cybersource Microform v2

     a.
 If there are no cards available, update the customer by creating a custom type with the following